 This online version of the Zoning Ordinance has not been checked for accuracy.
 Neither the Town of Wilton nor the Zoning Board can be responsible for the consequences of any action taken on the basis of any errors in the online text.
 The official printed text of the Wilton Zoning Ordinance is available at the Wilton town offices.

-This is the 2010 version of the Zoning Ordinance, including all amendments up to and including those passed by Town Meeting in March, 2010, but not any amendments passed in 2014 or later.
+This is the 2011–2013 version of the Zoning Ordinance, including all amendments up to and including those passed by Town Meeting in March, 2011, but not any amendments passed in 2014 or later.
 (The Ordinance was not amended in 2012 or 2013.)

 12.0 Aquifer Protection District

 Pursuant to NH RSA 674:16 and 674:21, the Aquifer Protection District is hereby established for the purposes of protecting, preserving and maintaining the existing and future municipal water supply sources of the Town of Wilton by regulating the uses of land over known aquifers and their recharge areas, so as to protect such supplies from contamination caused by adverse or incompatible land use practices or developments.
 The Aquifer Protection Ordinance is intended to limit the uses of land so designated to those which will not adversely affect water quality by contamination, or water quantity by preventing recharge of the aquifer.